Without worrying about the relative location of the signals (i.e.... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Without worrying about the relative location of the signals (i.e., the chemical shift) or the splitting patterns, draw a spectrum of the following molecule, being sure to indicate the integration of each peak.
-Label each signal based on the set of equivalent hydrogens to which it corresponds.
+Without worrying about the relative location of the signals (i.e., the chemical shift) or the splitting patterns, draw a spectrum of the following molecule.
+Be sure to label each signal based on the set of equivalent hydrogens to which it corresponds.
 [We expand on this question in future assessments.]

 Verified Solution